Gabrielle Rifkind

 • Making Terrorism History (Routledge 2005)

-She has been the conflict mediator for four series of BBC Radio 4’s Across the Red Line, twice debated at the Oxford Union and regularly gives public lectures.
+Gabrielle has been the conflict mediator for four series of BBC Radio 4’s Across the Red Line, twice debated at the Oxford Union and regularly gives public lectures.

-Gabrielle appeared on the Parlia podcast to discuss How Extremists Think and explained how emotional investment affects Being Diplomatic on BBC 3.
+She appeared on the Parlia podcast to discuss How Extremists Think and explained how emotional investment affects Being Diplomatic on BBC 3.

 Article contribution and Op-Eds: